ingchips/INGdemo/README.md

 Use Visual Studio 2017/2019/2022 to open the solution and build it.

-Note: `secrets.json` under the shared project is used to contain secrets, Web API keys, etc.
+Note: `secrets.json` under the shared project (_INGdemo/INGdemo/_) is used to contain secrets, Web API keys, etc.
-Currently this app uses Tecent/Google API for speech recognization.
-To build this app, install Mobile.BuildTools and create one like this (keys are optional for building):
+Currently this app uses Google API for speech recognization.
+To build this app, create a file like this (the file is required but keys are optional for building):

 ```javascript
 {